axelarnetwork/axelar-gmp-sdk-solidity/contracts/gateway/INTEGRATION.md

 }
 ```

+- For EVM, the signer is represented by the EVM `address` type since recoverable SECP256k1 ECDSA signatures are used.
+Amplifier also supports `ed25519` signatures that other gateway implementations can use if preferred.
+The signer could be represented by a public key as well.
+- Amplifier uses `u128` for the weights of each signer.
+At launch, every signer will have of weight of `1` but this is expected to change to stake based in the future.
-A unique `nonce` is assigned by Amplifier to each signer set to distinguish between repeated signers (as it's possible to rotate to the same set of signers in the future).
+- A unique `nonce` is assigned by Amplifier to each signer set to distinguish between repeated signers (as it's possible to rotate to the same set of signers in the future).
 The hash of `WeightedSigners` is used to prevent replay of the rotation.
-The epoch is not used as a nonce, as that would cause sync issues between Amplifier protocol and the external gateway (in scenarios where signers are rotated as part of a contract upgrade).

 The Axelar verifiers construct a proof (signatures) over the following message hash.
 The proof type is: